Eduard Stein: Childhood and education

 Stein was born in 1818 as the son of the farmer Johann Traugott Stein in Kleinschirma near Freiberg in Saxony.

 He attended the grammar school in Freiberg, where his musical inclination was also encouraged by August Ferdinand Anacker, the founder of the Singakademie and conductor of the Bergmusikchor, which had previously been discovered by the local pastor.
 He then began to study theology at the Leipzig University, but under the influence of Heinrich Marschner and Felix Mendelssohn Bartholdy he abandoned this in favour of musical training.

 Professional career

 After dropping out of university and completing a musical education, Stein was music director of a travelling theatre company in Bautzen until 1845.

 He then went to Frankfurt (Oder) and first became director of the opera.
-Later he worked as conductor of the symphony concerts, the Liedertafel and the Singakademie.
+Later he worked as the conductor of the symphony concerts, the Liedertafel and the Singakademie.

 In response to his application for the position of Fürstlicher Hofkapellmeister in Sondershausen, he was entrusted with this post in January 1853; he held it until his death on 16 March 1864 at the age of 45.
 During his time in Sondershausen he also taught, among others, the later Scottish conductor and composer Alexander Mackenzie.